Trylz/RestirFalcor/README.md

 ### Spatial filtering
 **#define USE_SPATIAL_FILTERING 0**
 Combine each pixel reservoirs with thoses of its neighbors.
-This is disabled by default since it give me strange results.
+This is disabled by default since i dont see any gain using it.
 See SpatialFilteringPass.cpp

 ### Shading